refinedblessing/FSND/projects/capstone/README.md

 - This is for preassigned Casting Director and Executive Producer Users
 - Returns jwt token for API's non-GET requests usage
-- Request body should contain username, password and scope
+- Request body should contain username, password

 Sample Request for casting director with role already assigned with `casting@gmail.com`